Radiation regulations 2019

 Arrangements that are to be followed by emergency responders if they are addressing the consequences of an incident at the site are detailed in an ‘Off-Site Emergency Plan’.
 This is regularly reviewed and tested by all agencies involved to make sure it is up to date and fit for purpose.

-In conjunction with Somerset West and Taunton Council and Sedgemoor District Council, we are responsible for the maintenance of these arrangements in accordance with Radiation (Emergency Preparedness and Public Information) Regulations 2019 (REPPIR).
+We are responsible for the maintenance of these arrangements in accordance with Radiation (Emergency Preparedness and Public Information) Regulations 2019 (REPPIR).

 Emergency information calendar